vcsjones/vcsjones.dev/_posts/2016-10-13-authenticode-and-ecc.md

 The first were Antivirus systems.
 AV applications take in to account signatures to determine the trustworthiness of the application.
-Of the few that I was able to test, none of them recognized the binary as signed, and treated it as unsigned.
-This tripped up Windows SmartScreen, which told me my own application wasn't signed, and it seemed confused by the ECDSA signature.
+Of the few that I was able to test, none of them recognized the binary as signed.
+This tripped up Windows SmartScreen, which told me my own application wasn't signed, seemingly confused by the ECDSA signature.

 Likewise "UTM" firewalls didn't like the binaries, either.
-These are firewalls that do on-the-fly virus scanning as files are downloaded, and block it if it considers it unsafe.
-Depending on how the UTM is configured, it didn't like the ECC signatures, either.
+These are firewalls that do on-the-fly virus scanning as files are downloaded and block it if it considers it unsafe.
+Depending on how the UTM is configured, it didn't like the ECDSA signatures, either.

-This is easy enough to "fix" by mixed signing, which is a scarce-to-nonexistant practice with Authenticode.
+This is easy enough to fix by mixed signing, which is a scarce-to-nonexistant practice with Authenticode.
 Most applications are already dual signed, once with a SHA1 file digest, and also with a SHA2 file digest.
 To make ECC work, you would need a *third* signature.
 The ECC one can't take the place of the RSA+SHA2